Shining a Powerful Light on Social Injustice

 And what can be done: “The only solution for bad government or a weak democracy is better government and a stronger democracy — to have a democracy start to engage democratic ideals, representative ideals and to represent the entire society.
 It’s all hard work.
 There’s no singular moment.
 Let’s start by getting rid of the drug war.
 That’s job one.”

-Finally, Simon gave a heartfelt blessing and endorsement to the new Institute on Inequality and Democracy at UCLA Luskin.
+Finally, Simon gave a heartfelt blessing and endorsement to the new UCLA Luskin Institute on Inequality and Democracy.